How to adjust Canon 5D MARK IV landscape photography settings

 One of the essential tools in landscape photographers’ bags is a polarizing filter.
 Once attached to the front lens and rotated to a particular angle, it can cut out most of the reflected light and enhance color saturation and contrast.

-Moreover, if you are capturing photos from distant subjects like a mountain, then this polarizing filter can also help you by reducing atmospheric haze and giving you richer colors in the captured shot.
+Moreover, if you capture photos from distant subjects like a mountain, this polarizing filter can also help you by reducing atmospheric haze and giving you richer colors in the captured shot.

 STEP 4.
 Additional equipment

-a) To prevent flaring on a bright and sunny day, you should always use lens hoods in the camera.
+a) To prevent flaring on a bright and sunny day, always use lens hoods in the camera.

-b) To get the best landscape photographs, investing in a tripod is essential.
-When it is too dark to use a quick shutter without adjusting the ISO speed, instead of increasing the ISO up to 800 or more (which gives a negative impact), use the tripod to keep the low ISO and longer exposure time.
+b) Investing in a tripod is essential to get the best landscape photographs.
+When it is too dark to use a quick shutter without adjusting the ISO speed, instead of increasing the ISO to 800 or more (which has a negative impact), use the tripod to keep the low ISO and longer exposure time.

-Also, you can use various Neutral Density Filters, which will be able to lengthen the exposure time several more minutes and create “milky water,” “dragged sky,” etc. effects.
+Also, you can use various Neutral Density Filters, which will lengthen the exposure time several more minutes and create “milky water,” “dragged sky,” etc. effects.

 c) Using wide-angle lenses makes a massive impact on your landscape photographs.
 These lenses will give you a greater depth of field to control and allow you to use faster shutter speeds when taking photos.